MarcinKulwicki/unity-native-gps-plugin/README.md

 # unity-native-gps-plugin
-Unity project with native plugin for Android and iOS devices
+Unity project with native GPS plugin for Android and iOS devices